 We updated the investment return to reflect the Investment Advisor's most current view of capital market returns and KAPT Investment Policy as shown below.
+This change reflects the expected date Plan assets will be depleted.

-Current Assumption Prior Assumption 5.74% 5.94%
+Current Assumption Prior Assumption 5.45% 5.74%

-Changes in Expenses
+Changes in Tuition Inflation